 3. UX Research

 UX encompasses a holistic environment in which not just the product, but the user also exists.
-Research holds the key to learning about that.
-The researcher determines which research method will get the desired evidence for a hypothesis or answer to a question, and then execute it.
+User experience research holds the key to learning about that.
+The researcher determines which research method will get the desired evidence for a hypothesis or answer to a question, and then execute it, with usability testing, user interviews, etc.

 So, product design needs different tasks done.
 But how many people should actually belong to one team?
 And how should they divide responsibilities?